belun.app Blog RU

 Why JSON formatting matters, common pitfalls, and how to validate JSON for free in your browser — no tools to install.

-JSON (JavaScript Object Notation) is the lingua franca of web APIs.
-It’s readable, lightweight, and supported natively in every modern programming language.
-But raw JSON from an API response or a log file is often a single minified line — impossible to read at a glance.
-Here’s why formatting matters and how to do it for free in seconds.
+JSON is the de facto data format of web APIs.
+It’s readable, lightweight, and supported natively in every modern language.
+But raw JSON from an API response or a log file is usually one long minified line — and trying to debug a structure you can’t see is genuinely painful.
+Here’s why formatting matters and how to do it in seconds.

 Why format JSON?

-Readability.
-A 2 KB JSON object as one line vs. a properly indented structure is the difference between debugging in 10 seconds and 10 minutes.
-Keys are easy to find, nesting levels are obvious, and missing brackets jump out immediately.
+A 2 KB JSON object on a single line versus a properly indented structure is the difference between finding your bug in ten seconds or ten minutes.
+Keys are easy to spot, nesting levels are obvious, and a missing bracket jumps out immediately.

-Debugging.
-When an API returns unexpected data, formatted JSON lets you scan the structure and spot the problem key instantly.
-When you’re writing a payload to send, formatting first catches structural errors before you waste a round-trip.
+When an API returns something unexpected, formatted JSON lets you scan the structure and see the problem key at a glance.
+And when you’re writing a payload to send, formatting first catches structural errors before you waste a round-trip to the server.

-Code review.
-Checking in formatted JSON configs and API fixtures makes diffs readable.
+Code review is another place it matters.
+Formatted JSON configs and API fixtures produce readable diffs.
 “Key timeout changed from 30 to 60” is obvious in a formatted diff and invisible in a minified one.

 Unquoted keys.
-Again, unlike JavaScript object literals, JSON keys must be quoted. {key: "value"} fails.
+Unlike JavaScript object literals, JSON keys must be quoted. {key: "value"} fails.

 Comments.
-JSON does not support comments.
-If your JSON has // or /* */ comments, strip them first — or consider JSONC (JSON with Comments) for config files.
+JSON doesn’t support them.
+If your JSON contains // or /* */ comments, strip them first — or switch to JSONC for config files.

-Numbers as strings.
-Storing "42" (a string) when you need 42 (a number) causes type errors downstream.
-Formatting makes the difference visible — strings have quotes, numbers don’t.
+Numbers stored as strings.
+Storing "42" when you need 42 causes type errors downstream.
+Formatting makes it obvious: strings have quotes, numbers don’t.

-• Formatting (beautify / pretty-print): adds consistent indentation and line breaks.
-Use it when reading, debugging, or checking in to version control.
+Formatting (pretty-print) adds consistent indentation and line breaks.
+Use it when reading, debugging, or checking files into version control.

-• Minification (compact / uglify): removes all whitespace.
-Use it in production API responses or when embedding JSON in source code to reduce payload size.
+Minification removes all whitespace.
+Use it in production API responses or when embedding JSON in source code to cut payload size.
 A typical API response shrinks 30–40% after minification.

-Our JSON Formatter uses JSON.parse() to validate and parse the input, then JSON.stringify(parsed, null, 2) to re-serialize with 2-space indentation.
+The JSON Formatter runs JSON.parse() to validate and parse your input, then JSON.stringify(parsed, null, 2) to re-serialize with 2-space indentation.
 Everything runs in your browser — no upload, no server call, no data retention.

-Live validation means you see the error as you type: the status bar shows the exact position of the first syntax error so you can fix it without running the code.
+Live validation means you see errors as you type.
+The status bar shows the exact position of the first syntax error so you can fix it without running any code.

 For JSON files over 10 MB, a browser-based formatter may be slow.
-Options include:
+A few alternatives:

-• python -m json.tool file.json — built into Python, extremely fast
+• python -m json.tool file.json — built into Python, fast for large files

-• jq . file.json — the gold standard for JSON processing on the command line
+• jq . file.json — the standard for JSON on the command line; handles gigabyte files without blinking

-• VS Code with the Prettier extension — handles very large files gracefully
+• VS Code with Prettier — comfortable for large files and works with JSONC too

 Try the JSON Formatter & Validator — paste your JSON and format or validate it in one click, free and private.